 It is vital that you do not share anything you have discovered as a result of your volunteering in school about specific children with anyone, including friends or family or a child’s parent if you know them.
 Similarly if any paperwork is shared with you for use during your visit or a school trip, it should not be taken home or kept after the visit by a volunteer, including on electronic devices.
 Please return any documents containing pupil names to the class teacher/ group leader for the trip.

-The teachers here have the responsibility of informing parents of any concerns about a child, and ensuring that parents receive a consistent message about their child, and can be assured that information about their child is not shared with anyone unnecessarily.
+The teachers have the responsibility of informing parents of any concerns about a child, and ensuring that parents receive a consistent message about their child, and can be assured that information about their child is not shared with anyone unnecessarily.
 Volunteers working in classrooms do so on the understanding that they support the teaching staff and will not pass opinion on such matters as discipline or teaching styles outside the school.
 If you ever have any concerns about a child, please speak to the class teacher as soon as possible after the disclosure in an appropriate setting so that others cannot overhear.
 In the unlikely event that you had any concerns about a teacher or staff member as a result of something which happened during your visit, you should highlight this straightaway to the Headteacher, and avoid talking about this to anyone else.

 Volunteers are asked to sign a ‘Volunteer in School Protocol’ (see Appendix 4) a copy of which will be kept in school.

 Safeguarding concerns including those regarding the Prevent Duty (see Appendix 5) about a child must be shared immediately with one of the designated officers for child protection as soon as possible after the disclosure.
-The designated officers for child protection are: Mrs Sarah Skillern, Headteacher, and Mrs Rhian Bond, Deputy Headteacher.
+The designated officers for child protection are: Mrs Sarah Skillern, Headteacher, and Ms Dawn Deacon?, Deputy Headteacher.

 Guidelines for Supporting Children in School